wdfkit package

 • threshold – Multiplier on MAD-derived noise (larger → fewer detections).

 • max_passes – Maximum number of detection–repair iterations (default 3).
-Use 1 for the old single-pass behaviour.

 Returns: